RaulGracia/pravega-samples/flink-examples/doc/flink-high-error-count-alert/README.md

 }
 ```

 In the HighCountAlerter window, you should see output like the following.
-Once the 500 response counts is 6 or above, it
+Once the 500 response counts reach 6 or above, it
 should print **High 500 responses** alerts.
 ```
 3> Response count: 200 : 1